ThomasBurleson/angularjs-Quizzler/README.md

 ---

+### Working In-Progress

+NOTE: Run of unit tests and launch of Karma should be considered in-complete and **in-progress**

+---

 ### Pending Features

 Considering the short deliverable time for this solution, the current implementation has several aspects that should/must be improved: